Rhode Island EBT Deposit Schedule for 2025

 Fraud-Related Card Actions

-Account Sanctions or Program-Rule Issues
+Account Sanctions or Program Rule Issues

 Do EBT Benefits Expire or Roll Over?

-Unused SNAP benefits accumulate as long as you make a purchase or return at least once every nine months.
-If your account is inactive for nine consecutive months, the state will begin expunging the oldest benefits.
-Any transaction restarts the nine-month clock for your remaining balance, as outlined in state regulations.
+If an account is inactive for nine consecutive months, the state will begin removing the oldest benefits.
+However, any new transaction will stop this process and restart the nine-month clock for your remaining balance.

 Get 1-3% cash back on groceries and track your EBT balance